 Primary Placement: 1

 The Hispanic Clinic of the Connecticut Mental Health Center is a community mental health and addictions treatment provider that serves the Hispanic monolingual population of Greater New Haven and surrounding areas.
-In addition to serving as an APA-approved training site for predoctoral psychology fellows, the Hispanic Clinic also serves as a training placement for psychiatry residents, nursing, social work, and medical students.
+In addition to serving as an APA-approved training site for doctoral psychology fellows, the Hispanic Clinic also serves as a training placement for psychology postdoctoral fellows, psychiatry residents, and nursing, social work, and medical students.

 The Clinic is staffed by a multidisciplinary team of bilingual-bicultural clinicians that provide a comprehensive range of services to an adult population aged 18 and over.
 These services include but are not limited to, diagnostic evaluation, case management and community linkage, pharmacotherapy, and psychotherapy in mental health, addictions, and co-occurring disorders.
 Many of the clients served typically originate from the Caribbean, Central, and South America, and often present with challenging life circumstances exacerbated by the process of migration, trauma histories, separation from family supports, and acculturative stressors.
 Therefore, the Clinic promotes strengths-based assessments and recovery-oriented interventions that enhance quality of life, community integration, and that are sensitive to each individual’s unique life narrative.